 Here are a few Do’s and Don’ts in exercising that should be observed to protect hearing.

 Reduce the weight if it is too heavy.
-This way, you reduce the strain on your body, especially your ear when holding your breath.
-Don’t try to compete with others and never push yourself to the point of breaking your eardrum.
-You best know your body’s limit.
-Is the hot and sexy body really worth risking your hearing health for?
+This way, you reduce the strain on your body, especially your ears, when holding your breath.
+Don’t try to compete with others and never push yourself to the point where you may break your eardrums.
+You know your body best and know what your limit is.

-The gym can be a very noisy place.
-With everyone struggling to go by their own exercise regimes and sweating all the fat away, music just makes the experience better and keep everything up to the beat.
-People would want to have some music playing in the background for this reason - let alone having it set in undesirable volumes for others to enjoy.
+The gym can be a noisy place.
+With everyone struggling to go by their exercise regimes and sweating the fat away, music just makes the experience better keeping everything up to the beat.
+People want to have music playing in the background for this reason - and sometimes may set it in undesirable volumes.

-If you think the gym’s music is getting a bit loud, don’t be afraid to ask them to lower the volume down a little.
+If you think the gym’s music is getting a bit loud, don’t be afraid to ask them to lower the volume a little.
 Don’t forget that loud music would be adding to the noise produced by many gym equipment like treadmills, bikes, and trainers.
 Add all these noises up and your hearing could be in trouble.